Home > Curriculum > ICD-10-CM Coding Workshop

 5 Reasons to Attend

-1. Take part in a demonstration of new code
+- Take part in a demonstration of new code characteristics

 - Guidance on the implementation process

 - Documentation requirements and crosswalk examples from ICD-9 to 10

 - Receive an overview of coding guidelines and

-- Hands-on exercises to apply new principles requirements for clinicians and medical office professionals.
+- Hands-on exercises to apply new principles and medical office professionals.
 Instruction includes an overview of implementation steps along with code characteristics and guidelines.
-Participants will review guidelines and crosswalk examples, and complete exercises to apply new skills.
+Participants will review crosswalk examples and complete practice coding exercises to apply new skills.